 The Proper Mulling Technique

 It’s important to heat the mixture gently and long enough for the spices to infuse their flavors into the wine.
 The key to this entire process is to make sure the wine does not boil.
 This will boil off the alcohol which is an important component.

 You can even use a crockpot for the perfect low and slow mulling effect.
-Figure 2 hours on low before it is ready to serve.
-Then just keep it on low throughout your gathering.
+Figure 2 hours on low before it's ready to serve.
+Then just keep it on low, while serving and enjoying.